MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 PRICE_CLOSE

-2.2 Basic Code Using iBands
+2.2 Basic Code for Using iBands

 In an EA, you usually create the handle in OnInit().